The CompTIA Certification Path Explained

 CompTIA certification paths

-CompTIA certifications cover different topics that are relevant to various careers in computer tech and IT.
-To make it easier to navigate which certifications are right for your career, CompTIA certifications are sorted into five career paths: core skills, infrastructure, cybersecurity, data and analytics, and professional.
+CompTIA certifications cover different topics relevant to various careers in computer tech and IT.
+To make it easier to navigate which certifications are right for your career, CompTIA certifications are classified into five career paths: core skills, infrastructure, cybersecurity, data and analytics, and professional.

 The core skills pathway can help you learn IT and computer skills relevant to a wide range of careers in the industry.
-This tract comprises four certifications:
+It comprises four certifications:

 • CompTIA A+